Huerte/Gitomation/Inspirational_Quote.md

 ### "There is no truth.
 There is only perception." - Gustave Flaubert
 ### "The most wasted day of all is that on which we have not laughed." - Nicolas Chamfort
 ### "Imagination is more important than knowledge." - Albert Einstein
+### "Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree." - Martin Luther